If you and your spouse have decided to go to marriage counseling, you are most likely hoping to see positive changes in your relationship.

 Tip 4: Don’t be too hard on yourself

-If something happened fifteen years ago, don’t bring it up now.
+If something happened many years ago, don’t bring it up now.
 Rather stick to the topic at hand.
 An essential part of any marriage is being able to forgive each other and move on.

 Tip 7: Don’t expect the counselor to tell you what to do

 The counselor cannot give you all the answers or tell you what to do.
 No one can do that for you.
-It is the counselor’s role to give you a clearer perspective on your situation and help you to explore options of finding a better way forward in your relationship.
+It is the counselor’s role to give you a clearer perspective on your situation and help you to explore options for finding a better way forward in your relationship.